robert-abc/helsinki/README.md

 OCR text:
 Target:

 ## References
 <a id="1">[1]</a>
 Juvonen, Markus, et al. “Helsinki Deblur Challenge 2021: Description of Photographic Data.”
 ArXiv:2105.10233 [Cs, Eess], May 2021. arXiv.org, http://arxiv.org/abs/2105.10233.

 <a id="2">[2]</a>
-C.   P.   Hansen,   G.   Nagy,   and   D.   P.   O’Leary.,Deblurring   images:   matrices,   spectra,   and   filtering.
-Philadelphia:   SIAM,   Societyfor  Industrial  and  Applied  Mathematics,  2006.
-[Online].
-Available:http://www.imm.dtu.dk/∼pcha/HNO
+C. P. Hansen, G. Nagy, and D. P. O’Leary.
+Deblurring images: matrices, spectra, and filtering.
+Philadelphia: SIAM, Society for Industrial and Applied Mathematics, 2006.

 <a id="3">[3]</a>
 D. Ulyanov, A. Vedaldi, and V. Lempitsky.